dtcarls/fantasy_football_chat_bot/README.md

 **What are the differences from the main repo?**

 - Adds an extra method of determining team dominance, Expected Win Percentange, which calculates how many games a given team could have won each week
-- Adds a Waiver Report that provides a quick overview of the adds and drops that have taken place on waiver days
+- Adds a Waiver Report that provides a quick overview of the adds and drops that have taken place on waiver days *[ESPN_S2 and SWID variables are REQUIRED for this functionality]*
 - Adds a Heads Up Report, which lets players know if they have any players that they might not want to start
-- Adds an Inactive Report, which lets players know when they have players that are designated Out, or would otherwise score them 0 points, which can be modified to ping players when provided an array of user IDs
+- Adds an Inactive Report, which lets players know when they have players that are designated Out, or would otherwise score them 0 points
-- Adds an extra possible Envrionmental Variable, TUES_SCHED, which can be activated if a game is delayed until Tuesday for COVID-19, and moves all scheduled jobs up a day
+- Adds an extra possible Environmental Variable, TUES_SCHED, which can be activated if a game is delayed until Tuesday for COVID-19, and moves all scheduled jobs up a day
+- Adds extra places for the fun random phrases
+- When provided in the Environmental Variables USERS and EMOTES, bot will display them in the scheduled updates
 - Custom formatting changes
 - Custom forks and changes for my two leagues